 Roasting a leg of lamb can take 1 1/2 to 2 1/2 hours.
 The timing for this recipe depends on a few things: whether your lamb is bone-in or boneless and the size of the leg.
 The larger the leg, the longer it will take to roast.
 Bone-in lamb will take slightly longer because the bone will affect the way the temperature distributes, but it will cook evenly.
 Boneless lamb will cook slightly faster but it’s important to truss the meat for even cooking.
 In my video recipe, I had a fairly large, boneless leg that I roasted for 2 hours.
 Roast the lamb until a meat thermometer inserted into the thickest part of leg reads 135F/57C for medium doneness.
 For medium-well doneness, roast to 145F/63C.

 Enjoyed this roast dinner recipe?
-Check out some of my other recipes!
+Check out some of my other recipes you’re sure to enjoy!

 - Easy Lamb Roast Dinner – another great lamb roast option!